Buckingham Group: Restructuring, collapse, and administration

 During September 2021, both the leadership and ownership of Buckingham Group changed drastically; several directors, including the Wheelers, that formerly held a stake in the company agreed to transfer 100% of their equity into the Buckingham Group employee ownership trust, after which they stepped down from their roles in its management.
 The move turned Buckingham Group into the largest construction contractor in Britain to be taken over by its employees.

 On 17 August 2023, the company filed for administration, impacting several ongoing projects, including a £80m 7,000-seat stand at Liverpool's Anfield stadium, a stand at Northampton Town's Sixfields Stadium, redevelopment of Birmingham City's St Andrew's stadium, restoration of Whitley Bay Metro station, new sidings at Beckton for the Docklands Light Railway, and the mixed-use £135m Copr Bay development in Swansea.
 In September 2023, the group formally went into administration, with Grant Thornton appointed as administrators.
 Shortly thereafter, 446 staff – across building, civil engineering, demolition, major projects, and sport and leisure operations – were axed, while several ongoing projects were taken over by other firms.
 It was the biggest collapse in Britain's construction sector since the liquidation of Carillion in January 2018.

 Subcontractors were reportedly owed in excess of £100m.
 Debts on Liverpool's new Anfield Road Stand alone were around £20m.
 A 29 September 2023 report from the administrator Grant Thornton confirmed trade contractors and suppliers were owed over £108m, with 1,200 unsecured creditors unlikely to see any kind of return.
 Buckingham Group had around £5m in the bank when it entered administration.
 In January 2024, the total trade debt was revised upwards to £113m, while Buckingham's employees were owed a further £8.2m.
 In April 2024, administrators revealed that 1,375 claims had been received, revising the total trade debt to £256m; this total could rise further as claims from former employees progress through tribunals.
 In October 2024, Grant Thornton said it had received 1,391 claims worth £302.2m, with suppliers and subcontractors unlikely to receive any payments.

 In October 2025, administrators Grant Thornton said the contractor was owed "significant sums" when it collapsed, and they were preparing for legal action against one of the group's debtors if an informal settlement offer was not accepted.
 Grant Thornton had recouped £18.5m worth of assets, but the complexities and timescales involved in collecting debts" meant it had to extend the administration process by two years, to 4 September 2027.

+In September 2026, Avison Young, a consultancy overseeing work by Buckingham Group, was adjudged to have over-claimed at least £7.69m for earthmoving work at a SEGRO development near Coventry in 2023.